Technology · Revenue & Growth

 In one sentence

-AI-native content marketing for saas is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of CRM and product analytics, moves organic pipeline by +3.4× against the saas baseline, and is operated under revenue & growth governance from day one.
+AI-native content marketing for SaaS A phased engagement that ships a production content marketing workflow on top of CRM and product analytics, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on organic pipeline: +3.4×.

 Key facts